skyscopetech/duckdb-ui-remote-docker/README.md

 ## Security Considerations

-- The container runs as root, which may expose your system to security risks
 - DuckDB UI was designed for use on localhost, likely to prevent unauthorized access to your data
 - Running the container and accessing it over the public web may expose your data to unauthorized actors
 - The HAProxy configuration modifies request headers to bypass the DuckDB UI's localhost restriction, essentially bypassing the security measure